Welcome to the 3DF Zephyr tutorial series.

 This tutorial cannot be completed with 3DF Zephyr Free or Lite versions!

-3DF Zephyr allows generating of true orthophotos from a mesh or creating orthomosaics from a sparse or dense cloud.
+3DF Zephyr allows to generate true orthophotos from a mesh or creating orthomosaics from a sparse or dense point cloud.
 To explore this topic further, you can check out this quote from Wikipedia:

 An orthophoto (or orthomosaic) is a geometrically corrected (“orthorectified”) picture whose scale is uniform.
 The photo has the same lack of distortion as a map, and, unlike standard images with a certain level of perspective, an orthophoto allows measuring true distances.